dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Only the owner of tokens can revoke approvals.

-The response is a vector comprising records with a `token_id` and a corresponding variant with `Ok` containing a transaction index indicating the success case or an `Err` variant indicating the error case.
+The response is a vector comprising records with a pair of a `token_id` and optional `account` indicating the approval that has been revoked and a corresponding variant with `Ok` containing a transaction index indicating the success case or an `Err` variant indicating the error case.
+In the error case the `spender` can be `null` in the case it is meaningless, e.g., in case of a `NonExistingTokenId` or `Unauthorized` error.

 Note that the size of responses on ICP is limited.
 Callers of this method SHOULD take particular care to not exceed the response limit for their inputs, e.g., in case there are many approvals defined for a token id or many token ids with a few approvals each are provided as input.